- Nano@Wayne with Dr. Will Medlin, University of Colorado

-The Office of the Vice President for Research is pleased to host the next Sustainability@Wayne Seminar on Tuesday, October 21, 2014 at 2:30 p.m. at the Wayne State University Welcome Center Auditorium, 42 W. Warren.
-The guest presenter will be Dr. Jacqueline Isaacs, professor of mechanical and industrial engineeering at Northeastern University.
-She will present "Commercialization of CNT-enabled Products: Examining the Tradeoffs."
-A reception will follow in the Welcome Center Lobby from 3:30-4:00 p.m.
+The Office of the Vice President for Research is pleased to host the next Nano@Wayne Seminar on Tuesday, February 3, 2015 at 2:30 p.m. at Wayne State University's Welcome Center Auditorium.
+The guest presenter will be Dr. Will Medlin from the Department of Chemical and Biological Engineering at University of Colorado Boulder.
+He will present,"Controlling selectivity in heterogeneous catalysis with organic monolayers."
+A reception will immediately follow in the Welcome Center Lobby.
 The seminar is free; registration is requested.

 IRB Training Sessions are open to all students, faculty and affiliated staff interested in learning about IRB review of research.